Intelecy/ducttape/README.md

 the Key Vault API to sign the hashes rather than a local certificate.

 Advanced Installer allows you to configure an alternate to Microsoft's `signtool.exe`.
-Ideally we would simply replace `signtool.exe` with `azsigntool.exe` and go on merry way (as merry as one can be while doing Windows development), but `azsigntool.exe` requires quite a few additional parameters.
+Ideally we would simply replace `signtool.exe` with `azsigntool.exe` and go on our merry way (as merry as one can be while doing Windows development), but `azsigntool.exe` requires quite a few additional parameters.
 Since Advanced Installer's invocation of the sign tool is limited to a few hardcoded parameters, there isn't an easy way tell `azsigntool.exe` how it should work.

 `ducttape.exe` "bridges" the various bits in a "messy but it works" way. `ducttape.exe` reads CLI parameters from its invocation by Advanced Installer, and adds in parameters read from environmental variables.
 Once it has all the required